khulnasoft/StartGPT/benchmark/startbenchmark/README.md

 Manually created, existing challenges within Start-Gpt, https://osu-nlp-group.github.io/Mind2Web/

-## How do I add new agents to agbenchmark ?
+## How do I add new agents to startbenchmark ?

 Example with smol developer.